 The couple had three children, Gladys, Beryl and Bernard.
 It is possible that Joseph and Bertha separated as the most likely death of Joseph Sparrow is registered in the Stroud area in 1954 when he was aged 62.
 We think that Bertha moved to Thornbury around 1936 when her daughter, Beryl, was appointed as teacher in St Marys School.
 Beryl left the school in 1942 to marry Norman Reynolds.
 By 1946 Bertha had moved to Spar Cottage in Crossways.

 Bertha’s address was in Ellerncroft Road Wotton under Edge when she died in Corsham Hospital on 8th August 1955, aged 66.
 Probate was granted to Gladys Richings the wife of Richard Richings and Beryl Reynolds the wife of Norman Sidney Reynolds.

 We believe that there may have been a family connection between the Sparrow and the Davis families.
 We note that a Beatrice Sparrow was godmother to the daughter of Arthur Basil Davis in 1943.

-Edgar Abrahams.
-The 1965 Electoral Register shows that Edgar Abrahams lived in this property for a short time.
-Edgar had been the publican at The Anchor pub at Morton.
-By 1970 he had moved to live in 14 Gloucester Road.
-Click here to read about Edgar Abrahams
+Ian and Anita Abrahams.
+The 1965 Electoral Register shows that Edgar Ian and Anita J. Abrahams were living in this property for a short time.
+‘Ian’ had married Anita J. Clark in 1964.
+He was the son of Edgar Maurice Abrahams (known as Pat), the publican at The Anchor pub at Morton.
+Click here to read more

 Marion and Ronald Taylor.
 The house was next occupied by Marion and Ronald Taylor who were living there when their son David John was baptised in 1967.
 They had previously been living in 9 Bath Road.